Edith Baumann: Nazi Germany

 The Nazi take-over in January 1933 ushered in a rapid series of social and political changes, as the new government lost little time in creating a one-party dictatorship.
 Edith Baumann was a political activist in the "wrong" party.
 At the party conference in March 1933 she was voted on to the party executive of the SAPD, and continued to devote herself actively to what now counted as "illegal party work".
 During this time, between April and August 1933, she was supporting herself by working as a typist with the "National Agency for Milk Products, Oils and fats" ("Reichsstelle für Milcherzeugnisse, Öle u.
 Fett") based in Berlin.
 She was brutally beaten and arrested by the Gestapo in August 1933.

-Baumann was detained and tortured whilst in investigatory custody for more than a year, first in prison at Berlin-Moabit and then at the women's prison along Barnimstraße.
+Baumann was detained and tortured while in investigatory custody for more than a year, first in prison at Berlin-Moabit and then at the Barnimstrasse women's prison.
 She faced trial in December 1934 and was sentenced by the special "people's court" to three years in prison for preparing to commit high treason ("Vorbereitung zum Hochverrat").
 In the event she was released in October 1936.
 She remained in Berlin.
 Between 1936 and 1938 she was employed as a typist by a Berlin patent attorney.
 Between 1936 and 1945 she was employed as a book keeper at the company owned by the "Carbon By-products Association" ("Kohlenwertstoff-Verbände").